AI RPG NPCs who stay the same person all campaign.

 Is this free, and does it work with 5e or Pathfinder 2e?

 Yes to both.
-Auferet is free to play in your browser with the full feature set, including the Character Library, at 10 actions a day, and paid plans start at $10 a month for unlimited actions.
+Auferet is free to play in your browser with the full feature set, including the Character Library, with 10 free credits to claim every day, and paid plans start at $10 a month for unlimited actions.
 It has 5e and Pathfinder 2e modes, plays solo by default, and supports optional multiplayer.

 Meet people your story keeps.